Artificial Intelligence (AI) Airborne Air Defense System

 To achieve these objectives, we designed a unique system in which the Mother unmanned aerial vehicle (Mother hen) carries a fleet of Sub-unmanned aerial vehicles (chicks), and the sub-unmanned aerial vehicles carry a fleet of mini-unmanned vehicles (grand chicks) launch and recover in midair, known as the "Mother hen and parasite chicks."
 The airborne air defense system also comprises Artificial Intelligence (AI) ("drone-on-drones") warfighting techniques, which is known as the "THE-BEE" system.

-Now, this warfighting strategy has spread into a global warfighting machine and is encountering more severe and far-reaching implications of the proliferation of Weapons of Mass Destruction (WMD), which include nuclear, chemical, radiological, and biological (CBRN) weapons and delivery systems.
+Now, the problem has become more complex and dangerous and spread into a global warfighting machine, encountering more severe and far-reaching implications, including the proliferation of Weapons of Mass Destruction (WMD), nuclear chemical, radiological, and biological (CBRN) weapons, and delivery systems.

-Our vision is to provide the U.S. and NATO allies with a new Airborne Air Defense system and warfighting techniques that would help them build a competitive 21st-century deterrence and defense and a new arms race to preserve peace, prevent coercion, and deter aggression, mainly to avoid another nuclear war.
+Our vision is to provide the U.S. and NATO allies with a new Airborne Air Defense system and warfighting techniques to help them build a competitive 21st-century deterrence and defense strategy and a new arms race to preserve peace, prevent coercion, and deter aggression, mainly to avoid another nuclear war.

-To achieve our vision objectives, we designed and invented an Artificial Intelligence (AI) "Airborne Air Defense System concept" a family of unmanned aerial system platforms known as the "Mother Hen and Parasite Chicks" and drone-on-drone warfighting techniques known as the "THE-BEE" system.
-These systems are designed to communicate with each other and engage in combat and non-combat missions in all domains: air, sea, ground, cyber, and space at all altitudes: high, mid, and low.
+To achieve our objectives, we designed and invented an Artificial Intelligence (AI) "Airborne Air Defense System concept," a family of unmanned aerial system platforms known as the "Mother Hen and Parasite Chicks" and drone-on-drone warfighting techniques known as the "THE-BEE" system.
+These systems are designed to communicate with each other in close coordination and engage in combat and non-combat missions in all domains: air, sea, ground, cyber, and space at all altitudes: high, mid, and low.

 UAVs or Drones Carrying Weapons of Mass Destruction

-Civil preparedness "is a central pillar of NATO Allies" (NATO News).
+Civil preparedness is a central pillar of NATO Allies' resilience (NATO News).
 NATO emphasized that "Countries in western and central Europe, as well as the United States and Canada, face a mounting threat of direct attacks on their homelands."
 (Credit: Rand Corp).
-Canada's new defense chief also said," "The military must be ready to face potential threats to Canadian territory within the next five years."
+Canada's new defense chief also said, "The military must be ready to face potential threats to Canadian territory within the next five years."

 In 2008, we also designed and developed the emergency preparedness and response plan for civil-military preparation, which aims to build greater coordination and communication capabilities among the military, first responders, medical personnel, and civilians if deterrence fails and a CBRN (chemical, biological, radiological, nuclear) incident occurs.
 The "CBRN Triangle Project" is a distinctive identification and visual communication system.
 We first introduced this system during the 2010 Vancouver Winter Olympics in Canada, and it was well received.
 Now, the system is used by emergency responders and recognized by government agencies.